Payment History Concepts

 Always supply

-; the default size is fine for UI scroll views, but automated exports often use 200.Sorting on the created timestamp in descending order is the fastest way to pull “latest payments”.
+pageandpageSize.
+The default size is fine for UI scroll views.
+Automated exports often use values around 200.Sorting on the created timestamp in descending order is the fastest way to pull “latest payments”.

 Narrow